Home > Recipes > Gluten-Free Blueberry Muffins (Banana Oat, Dairy-Free)

 • Mashed bananas – the creamy, thickening power of ripe mashed banana is perfect for replacing some of the fat and sugar content.

-• Butter (a neutral oil or vegan butter will work too for dairy free version) – for moisture and flavor.
+• Butter (a neutral oil or vegan butter will work too for dairy free version) – keeps the crumb soft.

 • Egg – the biding agent, for structure.